twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 sync_original_preview: 'https://man.twcc.ai/@preview-twccdocs/faq-ccs-zh'
 ---

-# TWCC FAQs | Container Compute Service (CCS)
+# FAQs | Container Compute Service (CCS)

 ## Before you begin

 <details>

 <summary> Q1.
-How to use a supercomputer?</summary>
+How to get started with the HPC?</summary>

 TWCC has substantial HPC resources, and you can make use of through the following services:

-1. Interactive Container: you can rapidly establish and deploy containers, refer to [<ins>this document</ins>](https://www.twcc.ai/doc?page=container) for more information.
+1. Interactive Container: you can rapidly establish and deploy containers, refer to [<ins>this document</ins>](/docs/user-guides/twcc/ccs-interactive-container) for more information.
 2. High-performance Computing: you can use supercomputing resources through a command-line interface to perform high-performance parallel computing.
-For more information about connecting to HPC login nodes, refer to [<ins>this document</ins>](https://www.twcc.ai/doc?page=hpc_cli).
+For more information about connecting to HPC login nodes, refer to [<ins>this document</ins>](/docs/user-guides/twcc/twnia2-hpc-cli).

 </details>